 This transcript appears in the February 18, 2022 issue of Executive Intelligence Review.

-This is an edited transcript of the opening remarks, as delivered, by Ivan Safranchuk, to the seminar, “The Humanitarian Crisis in Afghanistan: Toward a Long-Term Solution,” co-sponsored by the Russian International Affairs Council (RIAC) and the Schiller Institute (SI) on February 10, 2022.
-Mr. Safranchuk is the Director of the Center for Eurasian Studies of the Moscow State Institute of International Relations (MGIMO).
+This is an edited transcript of the closing remarks of Andrey Kortunov and Helga Zepp-LaRouche to the seminar, “The Humanitarian Crisis in Afghanistan: Toward a Long-Term Solution,” co-sponsored by the Russian International Affairs Council (RIAC) and the Schiller Institute (SI) on February 10, 2022.
+Mr. Kortunov is the Director General of the Russian International Affairs Council (RIAC) and Mrs. Zepp-LaRouche is President of the Schiller Institute (SI).
 The full video of the seminar is available here.